-Normally, the YTD income contains several months income in it but in July, August and September it doesn’t.
+Normally, the YTD income contains several months income.
+However, in July, August and September it doesn’t.

-As a result of this, lenders can’t determine your annual income using the YTD income shown on your payslips alone.
+As a result, lenders can’t determine your annual income using the YTD income shown on your payslips alone.

-A small amount of time off work or a few extra days of overtime would greatly effect their calculation of your annual income.
+A small amount of time off work or a few extra days of overtime would greatly affect their calculation of your annual income.

-Because of this some lenders will ask for your group certificate from the previous financial year and use this to calculate your income.
+Because of this some lenders will ask for your group certificate from the previous financial year and use it to calculate your income.